nirrdev1989/esbuild/README.md

 # Getting Started with Create React App
-allow u to create javascript snippets
+tool that allow u to create javascript snippets with esbuild .
 Project based on Udemy course , with my modifications and additions

 ![](src/screenshots/ES1.png)